evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4_Cross_Turismo/_index.md

 ## Performance

-With overboost, the Porsche Taycan 4 Cross Turismo has a maximum power of 350 KW (476 hp / 469 bhp).
-Without overboost, it is 280 KW (381 hp / 381 bhp) The torque is 500 nm with overboost and  without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 5.1 seconds with overboost and  seconds without overboost and has a top speed of 220 km/h (137 mph).
+With overboost, the Porsche Taycan 4 Cross Turismo reaches a maximum power of 350 kW (476 hp / 469 bhp).
+Without overboost, it delivers 280 kW (381 hp / 376 bhp).
+The maximum torque is 500 Nm (369 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.1 seconds and reaches a top speed of 220 km/h (137 mph), demonstrating its solid performance.

 ## Battery, range, and charging